sandeepvaranasi16/Hiringhood_Tasks/S2_01_May_86cyt462d/job_boardx/README.md

 npm run dev
 ```

-The frontend runs at `http://localhost:5173`.
+The frontend runs at `http://localhost:5173` or giving the origin.

 ---